What Is Fair Use?

 Find a lawyer today

-An Example of Fair Use Analysis
+Examples of Fair Use in Practice

-Though the cases that make their way to court are often less straightforward, Leichtman says the recent U.S. Supreme Court decision in Andy Warhol Foundation v.
+Though the cases that make their way to court are often less straightforward, the recent U.S. Supreme Court decision in Andy Warhol Foundation v.
 Goldsmith goes a long way to clarify what is and is not fair use.

 At issue was a portrait of Prince taken by famed photographer Lynn Goldsmith, which artist Andy Warhol then used to create 16 images.
 One of the images ran in Vanity Fair in 1984, for which the magazine paid Goldsmith a $400 licensing fee.
 After Prince died in 2016, the magazine paid the Warhol Foundation $10,250 for the use of a different image in the series but did not pay Goldsmith.

-Common Myths About Fair Use
+Fair Use Myths

 “It entirely depends on context,” he says.
 “The ones that are very clearly fair use are something along the lines of [being] clearly parodic.
 ‘I’m mocking this thing, not using it to mock something else.
 I’m literally making fun of you.'”